 The Amazon Glue Data Catalog is your persistent metadata store for all your data assets, regardless of where they are located.
-The Data Catalog contains table definitions, job definitions, and other control information to help you manage your Amazon Glue environment.
+The Data Catalog contains table definitions, job definitions, schemas, and other control information to help you manage your Amazon Glue environment.
 It automatically computes statistics and registers partitions to make queries against your data efficient and cost-effective.
 It also maintains a comprehensive schema version history so you can understand how your data has changed over time.

 Automatic schema discovery

 Amazon Glue crawlers connect to your source or target data store, progresses through a prioritized list of classifiers to determine the schema for your data, and then creates metadata in your Amazon Glue Data Catalog.
 The metadata is stored in tables in your data catalog and used in the authoring process of your ETL jobs.
 You can run crawlers on a schedule, on-demand, or trigger them based on an event to ensure that your metadata is up-to-date.